 Foreign language skills are invaluable in our globalized economy.
 If you’re fluent in two languages, you can work as a translator.
 Spanish, Arabic and Russian are the most in-demand languages, but there’s no shortage of jobs for many others.

-How much you can earn: Translators earn about $30 per hour on average.
-You can expect to start at around $16 per hour, but if you know languages in high demand, rates may be higher.
+How much you can earn: Translators earn $29 per hour on average.
+You can expect to start at around $16 per hour, but if you know languages that are in high demand, rates may be higher.

 Video is one of the internet’s most popular forms of content, becoming more favored with each passing day.
 As a video editor, you might work on films, explainer videos, YouTube channels and more.

-Pros and cons: For the artistic, video editing can be a fun job.
+For the artistic, video editing can be a fun side hustle.
 You have a fair degree of creative latitude with each project, as long as you meet client expectations.
 But watching the same clip several times can get old.
 You also encounter tight deadlines, having to work odd hours to deliver a project on time.

 How much you can earn: According to the Bureau of Labor Statistics, experienced video editors start around $28 per hour.
 Rates can climb to over $55 per hour with experience and software proficiency.

-How to get started: Besides understanding the basics of video and having editing software, you’ll need a place where you can land clients.
-Check out Fiverr — clients come to you on this platform.
+How to get started: Besides understanding the basics of video editing and having professional video editing software, you’ll need a place where you can land clients.
+There are a lot of video editing jobs on sites like Upwork and Fiverr, where clients come to you.
 You can also see what people are charging to get a better idea of your potential earnings.